Triston0130/Aurora/examples/web_server/README.md

-# Web Server Sample
+# Web Server Sample (Placeholder)

-This example shows how Aurora's structured concurrency runtime can host an HTTP server entirely inside the CPU zone while delegating blocking I/O to the async runtime.
+The original long-term goal for this directory is to host a full HTTP server demonstrating structured concurrency.
+Until the runtime/tooling stack matures, the `.aur` file contains a lightweight placeholder that exercises the prototype parser and code-gen.

-## Highlights
+## Current Behaviour
-- Supervisors manage worker lifetimes and propagate cancellation on shutdown.
+- Defines a `start_server` function returning an integer port.
-- `aurora_runtime_io::network` handles async TCP accept/send operations.
+- The `main` function calls `start_server` and evaluates the result.
-- Logs are forwarded to a dedicated actor to avoid blocking request handlers.
+- Produces no diagnostics when compiled with `aurora_cli`.

 ## Running